freechipsproject/chisel-lang-governance/constitution.md

 a recurring open development meeting with video conferencing.
 Open development meetings will be run by project administrators or senior reviewers.

-User-facing support is primarily through answering questions on **Stack Overflow**, contributing to and maintaining a **Github
+User-facing support is primarily through a commitment to answering questions, providing documentation, and promoting community dialogue via a variety of communication channels listed on the website.
-Wiki page**, and promoting community dialogue with an associated **Gitter** channels.
-The purpose of Gitter is to move discussion from mailing lists to a more modern communication outlet.

 ### Development Policy
 Generally, mature projects will release minor/major versions, where minor versions are backwards compatible, and major versions can break old APIs.
 Old APIs will be deprecated prior to removal.

-New features which are experimental could be released in an **experimental** package, whereby all API’s in this package are subject to API changes without deprecation, and may change on a minor release (although this will be avoided if possible).
+New features which are experimental could be released in an **experimental** package, whereby all APIs in this package are subject to API changes without deprecation, and may change on a minor release (although this will be avoided if possible).
 Successful experimental features/APIs will eventually be migrated to other packages.